MIGRAINE HEADACHE

 • See amitriptyline for more

-• In one trial, amitriptyline was found to be no better than placebo in preventing migraines in 8 - 17 year olds (see migraine prevention trial below)
+• A 2017 trial found that amitriptyline was no better than placebo at preventing migraines in pediatric patients 8 - 17 year olds (see migraine prevention trial below)

 Cyproheptadine